 You can easily change the formatting of selected text in the document text by choosing a look for the selected text from the Quick Styles gallery on the Home tab.
-You can also format text directly by using the other controls on the Home tab.
+You can format text inserted directly by using the other controls on the Home tab.
 Most controls offer a choice of using the look from the current theme or using a format that you specify directly.